Coronavirus (COVID-19) information for Banff

 No Parks staff are currently supporting facility operations so visitor safety cannot be ensured.
 As improperly disposed garbage and waste has the potential to draw wildlife, fines of up to $250 for littering will be issued to users who dispose of garbage improperly.

 Coronaviruses are a large family of viruses.
 Some cause respiratory illness in people, ranging from mild common colds to severe illnesses.
 Novel coronaviruses are new strains of the virus that have not been previously identified in humans.

 The disease caused by this strain of coronavirus (COVID-19) does not appear to be as severe as other coronaviruses, such as SARS.
 Many patients have reported only mild symptoms.
 There is person-to-person spread.
 Respiratory infections are much more likely to be caused by a common virus, such as influenza.

 COVID-19 is believed to be spread mainly by coughing, sneezing or direct contact with someone who is sick with COVID-19 or with surfaces they have recently touched.
 COVID-19 does not spread like measles.
 It does not travel through the air over long distances and times.
 However, it can spread person-to-person by larger droplets, like from a cough or sneeze or by touching contaminated objects or surfaces, then touching your eyes, nose or mouth.

-Self-isolate and call 8-1-1 for assessment if you believe you have been in close contact with a person who has a confirmed case of COVID-19.
+Self-isolate and call 8-1-1 if you believe you have been in close contact with a person who has a confirmed case of COVID-19.

-- If you start experiencing a fever or cough, even if it is mild, please self-isolate yourself immediately and call 8-1-1.
+- If you start experiencing a fever or cough, even if it is mild, please self-isolate yourself immediately and complete the COVID-19 self-assessment for Albertans.